-Pulmonary Rehabilitation (PR) differs from other exercise routines in one key way: it’s not created by you or your physical trainer; it’s carefully designed by your pulmonary specialist or another medical professional.
+Pulmonary Rehabilitation (PR) differs from other exercise routines in one important way: it’s not created by you or your physical trainer; it’s carefully designed by your pulmonary specialist or another medical professional.

 Pulmonary rehabilitation programs are often offered in a group setting and provide you with the skills and knowledge you need to manage your disease.
 While PR certainly isn’t the only treatment option for COPD, it is one of the most effective.
 Millions of patients suffering with COPD and other lung diseases can attest to the benefits of pulmonary rehabilitation programs.

 Exercise training is the core component of a PR program.
 The goal of exercise training is to improve muscular strength and stamina throughout the body allowing you to better perform daily tasks like walking, changing your clothes, cooking, and more without becoming breathless or feeling pain in your lungs.

 During this part of your program, your physical therapist will likely focus on leg and arm strength because these will be the most important muscles for performing daily tasks.
 He/she may have you walk on a treadmill or lift light weights over your head in order to fully stimulate your muscles.

 Your therapist may also use a technique called inspiratory muscle training that’s used to specifically target muscles used in breathing.
 These muscles are your diaphragm, chest muscles, and intercostal muscles (between the ribs).
 In general, any type of muscle training will improve circulation and the overall efficiency of your lungs.

 Neuromuscular Electrical Stimulation